 What are Business Markets?

-In this post we will look at the different types of competition that make up the different business markets, the different interactions within these markets and how a business' goals can be affected by the market they are in.
+In this post we will look at the different types of competition that make up the various business markets, the interactions within these markets and how a company's goals can be affected by the market they are in.

 The different types of competition